 Posted by Kie Bhayangkari, April 2021

-Back in Indonesia, when I still a student of Japanese Studies in University or Airlangga.
-I thought N3 level of Japanese is enough for me to moving and working in Japan.
+Back in Indonesia, when I still a student of Japanese Studies in University of Airlangga.
+I thought N3 level of Japanese is enough for me for moving and working in Japan.
 Then when I decided to moving to Japan and searching about how much Japanese level that I need to working in Japan, I found that with the exception of certain specialized positions, you’ll need to speak Japanese pretty well, with Japanese Language Proficiency Test Level 2 certification (N2) being a commonly-used benchmark.

 For living and working in Japan, Japanese is mandatory.
 At least you have to understand conversational level to support your life daily life.
 If you familiar with Japan culture, you should know that English is not commonly used in Japan.
 Different with Hong Kong, Singapore, India or other Asia countries that used to put English in their daily conversation.
 Japanese tend to use only their mother language for talking each other.

 One of our service in this company is human resources introduction.
 And our client almost give us the same standard with at least N2 certified of Japanese level.
 Many companies assuming that business-level Japanese as a sign of their commitment to Japan and a strong work ethic as most Japanese seem to understand the difficulties of their native language.
 If you want to working as a white collar in japan, such as marketing or project team position, almost all companies looking for a minimum N2 level of Japanese ability sufficient for frequent communication and being able to make decisions together.
 I do think that some work environment doesn't really care if you N4 or N3, but all become considered when you give them N2 Japanese level certification.
 Regardless, the struggle will never betray you, Japanese Language Proficiency Test N2 is really worth to passed.
 This is the real effort that you have to built if you want to make a good first step in you Japan career.